ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 The third step is the **Krebs Cycle**.
 Acetyl is oxidized into $2CO_2$ (which uses water).
 3 NADH, 1 ATP, 1 $FADH_2$ are all produced twice, since these steps repeat for each pyruvate.

 The fourth step is the **Electron Transport Chain**.
 In this step, electrons from oxidation of NADH and $FADH_2$ are used to generate an H+ gradient.
+Oxygen is the final electron acceptor, which i